AstroCB/Push-Server/README.md

 - `title` *(optional)*: Title of the push notification (displays in bold above the body on newer iOS versions)

 If successful, the request will return status code 200 and send out the notification to all registered devices stored in the cache.

+If you wish to be more specific, you can utilize the `/newsegmentedpush` endpoint, which takes the same fields as above, but requires an additional field `tokens`, an array of tokens representing the segment of users to which the notification should be delivered.

 ## Migration